Cumulant GAN: Background

 \subsection{Wasserstein GAN}

-WGAN \cite{arjovsky2017wasserstein,gulrajani2017improved} minimizes the Earth-Mover (Wasserstein-1) distance and primarily aims to stabilize the training procedure of GANs.
+WGAN \cite{arjovsky2017wasserstein,gulrajani2017improved} minimizes the Earth-Mover (a.k.a.
+1-Wasserstein) distance and primarily aims to avoid gradient saturation during the training process.
 Based on the Kantorovich-Rubinstein duality formula for Wasserstein distance, the loss function of WGAN can be written as

 where $p_r$ and $p_g$ correspond to the real data distribution and the implicitly-defined model distribution, respectively.
 Namely, $p_g$ denotes the distribution of $G(z)$, where $G$ is the generator and $z\sim p_z(z)$ is a random input vector often following a standard normal or uniform distribution. $D(\cdot)$ is the discriminator (called critic in the WGAN setup) while $\mathcal{D}$ is the function space of all 1-Lipschitz continuous functions.
 In WGAN, Lipschitz continuity is imposed by adding a (soft) regularization term on gradient values called Gradient Penalty (GP).
 It has been shown that GP regularization produces superior performance relative to weight clipping \cite{gulrajani2017improved}.